nodejs/node/doc/api/esm.md

 The conditions supported in Node.js are matched in the following order:

+1. `"node"` - matched for any Node.js environment.
+Can be a CommonJS or ES module file. _This is currently only supported behind the `--experimental-conditional-exports` flag._
-1. `"require"` - matched when the package is loaded via `require()`.
+2. `"require"` - matched when the package is loaded via `require()`.
    _This is currently only supported behind the `--experimental-conditional-exports` flag._
-2. `"node"` - matched for any Node.js environment.
-Can be a CommonJS or ES module file. _This is currently only supported behind the `--experimental-conditional-exports` flag._
+3. `"import"` - matched when the package is loaded via `import` or `import()`.
+Can be any module format, this field does not set the type interpretation. _This is currently only supported behind the `--experimental-conditional-exports` flag._
-3. `"default"` - the generic fallback that will always match if no other more specific condition is matched first.
+4. `"default"` - the generic fallback that will always match if no other more specific condition is matched first.
 Can be a CommonJS or ES module file.

+> Setting any of the above flagged conditions for a published package is not
+> recommended until they are unflagged to avoid breaking changes to packages in
+> future.

 Using the `"require"` condition it is possible to define a package that will have a different exported value for CommonJS and ES modules, which can be a